ABDO176ELTAWEEL/deepfake-detection/README.md

 ### Why MixUp `alpha=0.3` for Multiclass and `alpha=0.2` for Binary?

 Higher alpha = more aggressive interpolation = harder training task.
-The multiclass task needs stronger regularization because three-class boundaries are tighter.
+The multiclass task needs stronger regularization because the three-class boundaries are tighter.
 Binary real/fake separation is coarser so a lighter alpha (0.2) is sufficient.

 ### Why `WeightedRandomSampler`?